zoot101/snapraid-daily/docs/muttrc-examples/README.md

 Find the lines near the top that start with ENCRYPTION\_PIPE and DECRYPTION\_PIPE, and change them to look like this.
 They are near the top of the script just where the comments end.
 The --home-dir and "/Appdata/server/mutt/.gpg/" can be omitted if one is happy to have gpg work out of the home directory.
+The example@outlook.com is the email provided to the gpg \--full-generate-key step above.

 ```bash
 ENCRYPTION_PIPE = ['gpg', '--homedir', '/Appdata/server/mutt/.gpg/', '--encrypt', '--recipient', 'example@outlook.com']